dtipson/Maybe/README.md

 `npm run test` to run tests: the primary pedagogical purpose for this repo is thinking through what would make good tests of all the interfaces (the lawful tests, demonstration operations, etc.)

 Just because this library does it doesn't mean it's right, or a good idea.
+This is my personal playground for FP types.
+All corrections welcome!

-Exports Maybe, Nothing, & Just
+Main lib exports Maybe, Nothing, & Just
+Extended lib implements Cont, Const, Either, Identity, IO, Maybe, Reader, State (&T), Tuple, & Writer

 ```
 Just(5).getOrElse(4);//-> 5